Voyage (2013 film): Main cast

-Making of Voyage
+Production

 Filming of Voyage began in September 2011 in the city of Hanover in Germany, and was Scud's first film set outside Asia.
 It stars the Peruvian-Japanese American actor, singer and visual artist Sebastian Castro, very popular in Asia, who was also commissioned to produce some original art for the film.

-Voyage features many of Scud's colleagues from previous films, such as the actors Byron Pang, Haze Leung, Adrian "Ron" Heung, and Linda So, as well as several technical staff, such as the Director of Photography, Charlie Lam, who worked on Scud's 2010 film Amphetamine.
+Voyage features many of Scud's colleagues from previous films, such as the actors Byron Pang, Haze Leung, Adrian "Ron" Heung, and Linda So, as well as several technical staff, such as director of photography Charlie Lam, who worked on Scud's 2010 film Amphetamine.
 During filming, Scud said, "I am really enjoying shooting in Europe because people are so film-friendly..
 I can see myself coming back to film again in Europe".
-The German episode includes appearances by the UK actress Debra Baker (Junkhearts) and the German actress Leni Speidel, who was also the Production Manager for filming in Europe.
+The German episode includes appearances by the UK actress Debra Baker (Junkhearts) and the German actress Leni Speidel, who was also the production manager for filming in Europe.

-DVD
+Home media

 A two-disc Sky Digi Entertainment (Taiwan) edition of Voyage was released internationally on DVD on 29 September 2014.